EmiRoberti77/ts_vid_modelling_sample/readme.md

-# README: Virtual ID (VID) Modelling with Machine Learning and Dates
+# Virtual ID (VID) Modelling with Machine Learning and Dates Sample

 This repository provides a simple implementation of **Virtual ID (VID)** modelling in TypeScript.
 The code demonstrates how to map user identifiers from different platforms (e.g., Google, Facebook) to a common **Virtual ID** using machine learning-inspired techniques and date-based logic.
 This approach is essential for projects requiring **cross-media measurement** and **deduplication**.